 Litchfield began in 1853 with the genesis of the Terre Haute, Alton and St. Louis Railroad.

 When the Civil War came, Litchfield was the first in the State to respond to the President’s call.
-One company from Litchfield was used to help form the Seventh Illinois Volunteer Infantry Regiment, the first in the State of Illinois.
+One company from Litchfield was used to help form the Seventh Illinois Volunteer Infantry Regiment .This was the first in the State of Illinois.

-Among the factors that contributed to Litchfield’s continued growth was the building of U.S. Route 66, the main highway from Chicago, IL to Santa Monica, CA. Part of the original ‘Mother Road’ remains intact today and continues to be an active party of Litchfield as it brings tourists from all over the world.
+Among the factors that contributed to Litchfield’s continued growth was the building of U.S. Route 66.
+U.S. Route 66 was the main highway from Chicago, IL to Santa Monica, CA until 1977.
+Two alignments of the original ‘Mother Road’ remains intact today.
+Route 66 continues to be an active party of Litchfield as it brings tourists from all over the world.